Simix2017/simon-kerstan-ee-express/docs/core/configuration.md

 Also, records are supported where the fields are mapped to configuration properties.
 For example, if the record `MyRecord` has a field `myValue` and the configuration property `my.value` is set to `123`, the value of `myValue` will be `123` if the configuration property `my` is resolved as an instance of `MyRecord`.

+### Lists and maps of configuration values

+Only custom and configuration file sources support lists and maps of configuration values.
+You can use special methods of the `Configuration` interface/bean to retrieve lists and maps of configuration values.
+Different to other types, lists and maps are combined from all compatible sources.
+If the same key in a map exists in multiple sources, the value from the first source is used (just like for any other type).